Cram school: Philippines

 In the Philippines, cram schools are usually called "review centers" or "review schools".
-They are often attended by students in order to study for and pass college and university entrance examinations, or to pass licensure examinations such as the Philippine Bar Examination, the Philippine Physician Licensure Examination, or the Philippine Nurse Licensure Examination.
+They are often attended by students in order to study for and pass college and university entrance examinations, or to pass licensure examinations such as the Philippine Bar Examination, Licensure Examination for Professional Teachers, the Philippine Physician Licensure Examination, or the Philippine Nurse Licensure Examination.

 Singapore

 In Singapore, it is very common for students in the local education system to be enrolled in cram schools, better known locally as tuition centers.
 Enrollment in these after-school tuition centers is extremely high, especially for students bound for national exams, such as the Primary School Leaving Examination (PSLE), GCE O Levels, or the GCE A Levels.
 Students attending tuition centers on a daily basis is not unheard of in Singapore.

 South Korea

 Although the South Korean educational system has been criticized internationally for its stress and competitiveness, it remains common for South Korean students to attend one or more cram schools ("hagwons") after their school-day is finished, most students studying there until 10 P.M.
 Some types of cram schools include math, science, art, and English.
 English language institutes along with math are particularly popular.
 Certain places, such as Gangnam in Seoul, are well known for having a lot of hagwons.
 Because of hagwons, many Koreans have voiced complaints about how public education is falling behind in terms of quality compared to private education, creating a gap between students who can afford the expensive hagwon tuition fee and those who cannot.
 Today, it is almost mandatory for Korean students to attend one or more hagwons in order to achieve high results on a test.

 South Korean students have two big tests per semester: midterms and finals.
 They just have written tests in those subjects.
 A distinct feature of the cramming teaching method in Korea is extra preparation for these tests, ranging from tests from previous years and other schools to various prep books made by different education companies.
 These test preparation periods normally start a month before the test date.
 After school, generally, most students go to hagwons to supplement what they learned from the teachers who provide knowledge to the students.
 Students memorize for tests, and go to hagwons for high grades.

 The Korean College Scholastic Ability Test, the standardized college entrance examination commonly referred to as the suneung, also plays a large part in why so many students attend hagwons.
 However, unlike midterms and finals, many high school students also prepare for the suneung through online video lessons on websites that specialize in suneung preparation.